mailanetworks/Zabbix-agent/README.md

 -  server       IP addresses (or hostnames) of Zabbix servers.
 -   server-active   IP:port (or hostname:port) pair of active check.
 -  start-agents Number of pre-forked instances of zabbix_agentd.
--   timeout      Timeout seconds on processing./>
+-   timeout      Timeout seconds on processing.